When.Sign in

 Phase guide

-A month has weather.
-Your body moves through phases, each with its own light, and once you can read them the days begin to make a kind of sense you can plan around.
-A few honest words first.
-Think of these phases as a rough map rather than a timetable.
-The famous 28-day clock is only an average, and anywhere from 21 to 35 days is perfectly normal.
-Cycles are often a little unruly in the first years after they begin, and they can drift at other stages of life too; whenever yours are less settled, the calendar is making softer guesses, so the more you log, the closer it gets.
-How any phase actually feels is yours alone, and it can change from one month to the next, so the best guide you will ever have is the one you build by watching your own.
-Read it for the patterns, take the one or two things that help, and let the rest go; you are not meant to do all of it.
+Your body moves through phases across the month, and once you can read them, the days start to make more sense and get easier to plan around.
+A few honest notes first.
+Treat these phases as a rough map, not a fixed schedule.
+The 28-day cycle is only an average; anywhere from 21 to 35 days is normal.
+Cycles are often irregular in the first years, and can shift again at other points in life.
+When yours is less regular, the calendar is just guessing more loosely, so the more you log, the better it gets.
+How a phase actually feels is personal, and it can change month to month, so your own notes are the best guide you will have.
+Read it for the patterns, take the one or two things that help, and skip the rest.
 It is here to help you plan, and it is not medical advice.
-And if something ever feels wrong or heavy, you do not have to carry it quietly.
-Telling someone you trust, a friend or a parent, a nurse or a doctor, is its own quiet kind of strength, and it nearly always helps.
+And if something feels wrong, or heavier than you can carry, you do not have to handle it alone.
+Telling someone you trust, a friend, a parent, a nurse, or a doctor, almost always helps.

 Period

-• Heat on your belly and an easy walk both ease cramps; pain relief like ibuprofen works best taken as they start.
+• Heat on your belly and an easy walk both ease cramps; pain relief like ibuprofen helps most when you start it early, at the first sign rather than once the pain has set in.

 • On heavier days, eat with iron in mind (greens, beans, red meat) and keep water close.